Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Your interests are the starting point.
 We’ll help you turn them into direction.

-How to Explore Engineering in High School
+How to Explore Engineering in High School Through Extracurricular Activities and Classes

 If you’re curious about engineering but not sure where to start, you don’t have to wait until college to explore it.
 High school offers many ways to experience what engineers actually do—whether you’re a hands-on builder, a creative designer, or a problem-solver who loves math and logic.